Georgia launches joint military drills with NATO countries | DW | 07.09.2020

-The Georgian military started large-scale joint military exercises involving some 2,800 troops with NATO countries including the US, France, the UK and Poland on Monday.
+The Georgian military has begun large-scale joint military exercises involving some 2,800 troops from NATO countries including the US, France, the UK and Poland.

-The forces will participate in the Noble Partner 2020 exercises at the Vaziani and Camp Norio training centres near the capital Tbilisi.
+The forces will participate in the Noble Partner 2020 exercises at the Vaziani and Camp Norio training centers near the capital, Tbilisi.

-Georgia's Prime Minister Giorgi Gakharia said the drills are "the most important component of efforts to make Georgia's Euro-Atlantic integration achievable."
+Georgian Prime Minister Giorgi Gakharia said Monday the drills are "the most important component of efforts to make Georgia's Euro-Atlantic integration achievable."

 Read more: Georgia slams Russia's 'occupation' ahead of NATO war games

-The drills, which will last until September 18, is the fifth time the Noble Partner exercise has taken place in Georgia.
+The drills, which will last until September 18, mark the fifth time the Noble Partner exercise has taken place in Georgia.

 The joint exercises have sparked tensions between Tbilisi and Moscow.
-Earlier confrontation resulted in a brief war over the Kremlin-backed separatist regions of South Ossetia and Abkhazia in August 2008.
+An earlier confrontation in August 2008 resulted in a brief war over the Kremlin-backed separatist regions of South Ossetia and Abkhazia.

-After the conflict, Russia recognized both provinces as independent states and settled thousands of troops.
+After the conflict, Russia recognized both provinces as independent states and settled thousands of troops there.

-At a 2008 summit in Bucharest, Romania, NATO leaders vowed Georgia "will become a NATO member" but are yet to establish the country's official membership.
+At a 2008 summit in Bucharest, Romania, NATO leaders vowed Georgia "will become a NATO member," but they have yet to establish the country's official membership.

 mvb/dj (AFP, Interfax)